 2. Divide the simple syrup evenly between 4 medium bowls (if you want more than four flavors/colors, you can easily increase the recipe).
 Add an envelope of powdered drink mix (like Kool-Aid) to each bowl.
 This is when you can recruit the kids’ help.
 Have them stir the drink mixes (you might want to make sure they’re suited with an apron in case of spills) until they are fully dissolved.
 Let the mixture cool and ta-da!
 You have a variety of colorful, flavored syrups to use on your snow cones.
 We bought some handy plastic bottles online – and highly recommend them for if you prefer to keep the snow cone-making mess to a minimum.

 3. Now for the snow.
 We used the Hamilton Beach® Professional Peak Power Blender to turn our ice from cubes into “snow.”

-Place ice cubes in the blender jar.
-Cover and process on “ICE CRUSH” or pulse until ice is completely crushed and snow-like.
+4. Place ice cubes in the blender jar.
+Cover and process on the “ICE CRUSH” function or pulse function until ice is completely crushed and snow-like.